What is vehicle fleet management?

 Fuel is typically one of the top expenses in a fleet budget.
 When it comes down to it, it’s up to the fleet manager to help control this cost.
 And that only comes from data and access.
 Whether managing a preferred fuel network or fleet card program, fleet managers need to know that they’ve negotiated a good deal with suppliers that keep their fleet’s cost per mile low.

 Preventive maintenance is vital to the health of vehicle fleets and the best way to keep drivers on the road and on the clock.
-Managing policies based on vehicle type, job and geography minimizes wear and tear, saves repair costs and helps with future resale value.
+Managing maintenance schedules based on vehicle type, job and geography minimizes wear and tear, saves repair costs and helps with future resale value.
+There are many tasks that go into administering fleet maintenance beyond implementing schedules.
+Those tasks include:

-Fleet data monitoring Monitoring data through telematics is a must have for vehicle fleets.
+Fleet vehicle data monitoring Monitoring data through telematics is a must have for vehicle fleets.
 Fleet leaders can and should know where every vehicle is at any given moment.
 They can also monitor how that vehicle is being treated.
 Typically they will measure performance in areas such as idling, fuel consumption, and braking.
+Utilizing a fleet tracking system streamlines oversight by centralizing data and presenting it in a useful way.

 Managing compliance Keeping up-to-date with legislation changes and new regulations allows fleet managers to avoid heavy fines.
 Industries that involve hazardous materials, food and beverage or heavy loads are often subject to more specific DOT compliance regulations.